 But is that really the case?
 In this piece, we try to challenge this notion.
 Drawing upon portfolio optimization techniques based on theoretical models, we explore whether it is possible to maintain existing fund performance (vis-à-vis a benchmark) while simultaneously enhancing positive climate impact.
 We note that the goal of this analysis is not to show a method for portfolio outperformance (that is – developing an ‘alpha’), but rather to highlight how index-tracking strategies can also deliver positive ESG impact.
 Investors do not need to sacrifice returns in order to achieve the latter.
 Lastly, our piece also explores whether such framework can be applied in practice, drawing on common market constraints, such as the fact that some bonds are significantly more liquid than others.

-This piece builds on the framework developed by Kaul et. al (2021, see here).
+This piece builds on the framework developed by Kaul et. al (2021, see ).
 However, while Kaul et. al use a portfolio of only six sovereign issuers (Australia, Canada, Germany, Japan, UK, and the US), we aim to apply such framework to a more comprehensive sovereign bond portfolio, which is exclusively focused on the eurozone.
 In that sense, we demonstrate that such framework can also be applied to indices that are composed by a large number of sovereign issuers.
 Good to note that while we focus on sovereign bond portfolios, this framework can be replicated to any type of portfolio.

 Methodology